 They were all very starved, sickly and skinny when they arrived at Cats Cradle Rescue but are now healthy, happy, and ready for new homes.
 Roswell has blossomed into a very friendly and affectionate cat who loves to jump up onto your lap when you are sitting and watching TV (he likes to watch TV too!), look into your eyes, have his chin thoroughly scratched and stretch out on your lap for a nap.
 He also is very curious and will follow you around the house to make sure he doesn't miss any interesting events!

-Roswell and brother Rusty are both very active, playful, and loving young adult cats, even though they may be shy until they get to know and trust you.
-They will be shown for adoption by appointment only so please call 805-647-7173 if you have questions about adopting Roswell or meeting him at one of our adoption sites.
-PETCO in Camarillo (adoption hours are 11 to about 4 p.m. on Saturdays) or 11-5 at the Cats Cradle Adoption Center at 1954 E. Main in Ventura on Sundays from 11-5.
+Roswell is a very active, playful, and loving young adult cat, but may be shy until he gets to know and trust you.
+He will be shown for adoption by appointment only so please email firstname.lastname@example.org if you have questions about adopting Roswell or meeting him at one of our adoption sites.

 Cats Cradle Rescue animals are spayed or neutered and have received at least one vaccination before they are placed up for adoption; however, kittens receive two vaccinations.
 Each animal lives in a foster home as part of the family.

 Cats Cradle Rescue requires an adoption application and contract with each animal.
 Our adoption fee covers Feline Leukemia and Feline Immuno Virus testing, first year's shots, spay/neuter and microchip.
 We also send you home with a collar, CCR tag and starter food.

 Your message has been sent to Cats Cradle Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.